dpotschka/mysite/Davee_ReadMe.txt

 you close your bash console and open a new one, the command is:

 workon django17

+cd mysite, or where ever you app is.

+If you want the python shell:
+python manage.py shell

 --

 Set up your directory structures the same way as done in this example web site (mysite).
 Django is set up to search all apps in one web site (mysite).
 A website can have more than one app.